MichaelRWolf/wendy-ai/critiques_from_team_POV.md

 - Offers rapid validation cycles that help prioritize which frameworks deserve more automation investment.
 - Amplifies Wendy’s compassion-driven mission in formats that invite immediate participation.

+### If Success (Marketing Lead)

+- THRIVE and private-client seats fill consistently, funding continued AI investment and team support.
+- Sequenced campaigns demonstrate proof-of-revenue, guiding which frameworks should be scaled next.
+- Builds a repeatable launch playbook applicable to future offers beyond THRIVE.

+### How It Could Fail (Marketing Lead)

+- If experiments don’t translate into cash metrics, the project might burn resources without proving demand.
+- Misalignment with Wendy’s availability or energy rhythms could create offers that stall mid-launch.
+- Lack of coordination with content or automation teams might produce messaging that can’t be fulfilled operationally.

 ## Automation & Tooling Engineer

 ### Key Work (Automation Engineer)